bofortitude/NxFocus/OxFocus/README.rst

-The root directory of non-program files.
+The root directory of non-program resources.